sahan-chinthaka/task-manager/README.md

 - **Task Sorting**: Tasks are sorted based on priority, making it easier to identify high-priority tasks.

-- **File-based Persistence**: The application stores tasks in a file named `<username>.txt`, ensuring that task data persists across sessions.
+- **File-based Persistence**: The application stores tasks in a file named `tasks.txt`, ensuring that task data persists across sessions.

 ## Technologies Used